Wards S to U

 Location: Third floor, Cheyne Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-Thomas Cook Children’s Critical Care Centre (PICU and PHDU) provides specialist critical care for children with general medical conditions and after surgery.
-It has eight intensive care beds in the Paediatric Intensive Care Unit (PICU) and eight high dependency beds Paediatric High Dependency Unit (PHCU).
+Thomas Cook Children’s Critical Care Centre provides critical care for children with medical conditions and after surgery.
+It is made up of an 8-bed Paediatric Intensive Care Unit (PICU), and an 8-bed Paediatric High Dependency Unit (PHDU).

-It is a regional and national centre offering specialist treatment for children with liver disease and those needing neuro (brain or spine) surgery.
+It is a regional and national centre for the specialist treatment of children who have liver disease or need neurosurgery.

 Todd Ward